 Those very pantry staples are the things you use all year long.
 Every December, I go to work filling the chest freezer with perishables and stocking the pantry with basics along with home preserved goods.
 Planning ahead, I buy enough to feed my family of 4 on a few key items for the rest of the year.

-I’m not taking about cheap candy.
-I’m taking about real food.
+I’m not talking about cheap candy.
+I’m talking about real food.
 Real butter, meat and organic produce.

 I’m not the only one that’s caught on.

-My friend Victoria at A Modern Homestead feeds her family an all grass fed, whole food, organic diet for less than $200 a month by planning ahead.
-Victoria is the master, and if you’d like to learn from her I’d recommend her Money Saving Worksheets that can help you plan ahead and dramatically cut your spending.
+My friend Victoria feeds her family an all grass-fed, whole food, organic diet for less than $200 a month by planning ahead.
+Victoria is the master, and if you’d like to learn from her I’d recommend her Food Budget Masterclass which can help you plan ahead and dramatically cut your spending.

 Including savings on groceries and other household items, these worksheets helped her family cut their spending by $15,000 a year.
 Well worth the investment if you ask me…